sdumetz/sdumetz.github.io/README.md

 This is an exploration of the newest (as of Jan.
 2016) web technologies.
 It provides the polyfills to run on chrome/firefox stable but is by no mean designed for a wide browser compatibility.

 Think of it as a "what would vanilla web development look like in 2 years" experiment.
-Thus it's really lightweight on the client side as well as on the server side (no npm-install a petabyte of helpers)...
+Thus it's really lightweight on the client side as well as on the developper side (no npm-install a petabyte of helpers)...

-...
-Except of it needs 2Mb of libraries to work on any widely used browser as of 01/2016.

-Currently used bleeding edge features :
+Currently used new features :
 - JS
   - classes (chrome 42, gg 45, MS Edge 13, Safari 9.0)
   - imports (Not Supported)